sagungargs15/sagungargs15.github.io/index.md

   - **Product Owner**: Experience building & executing Product Roadmaps [Market Sizing, P/M Fit and User Acquisition]
   - **Leading teams**: Building Atleast 20+ developers in CTO capacity
   - **B2B & B2C**: Prior proven experience launching B2C Mobile Products and B2B Enterprise Products

+- ⏱ **CTO-on-Hire**: I have proven ability to turn around AI/ML ventures in CTO-on-Hire capacity.
+I recently have a track record for two Pre-Series A Startups in Singapore(Supply Chain - Predictive Data Intelligence) and Hong Kong(Ed-Tech - Natural Language Generation Authoring) by stepping in shoes of outgoing Co-Founder/CTO in both ventures respectively to help the Co-Founder/CEO
+  - close Pre-Series A round,
+  - scale prototype to production grade usable product with live users/customers serving fortune 500 customers and
+  - managing engineering teams of 10+ team members

+Both ventures involved managing product strategy, product features, engineering, hiring, devops & technical budgets.
+It approximately took me 9-12 months to turn the ship with a lot of support from the team I inherited in these ventures.

 - 💻 I have extensive experience as Entrepreneur in Residence in Deeptech products in South East Asia:
   - **Market Sizing**: Define target market, customer persona and go to market strategy